-This policy is reviewed at least annually by the DSL.
+This policy is reviewed at least annually by the Director of safeguarding and attendance.
 This policy will be updated as needed to ensure it is up-to-date with safeguarding issues as they emerge and evolve, including any lessons learnt.